PBJ715/PBJ715.github.io/README.md

 First website

 Goals (Week of Feb 12-16):
-* Get familiar with the basics of HTML and CSS
+* Get familiar with the basics of HTML and CSS - In Progress
-* Use HTML to create a basic list containing various links to contacts
+* Use HTML to create a basic list containing various links to contacts - Done!
-* Style the list using CSS
+* Style the list using CSS - Done(?)

 Goals (Week of Feb 19-23):
 * Use CSS to add buttons and interactive elements to the website